For a successful holiday, here is your checklist to check before you hit the road:

 - At the reception: 1 first aid kit and a defibrillator

-- Pool snack: 1 first aid kit
+- Pool snack bar: 1 first aid kit

 - Restaurant: 1 first aid kit